Richardaeld/Fat_Racoon_Kitchen/README.md

 1. The page content doesn't overlap and is easily read.

 #### Assumption(s):
-1. The tester knows the size for each clickable area that causes the crossout effect and will be choosing a different place to click every time.
+1. The tester knows the size for each clickable area that causes the cross out effect and will be choosing a different place to click every time.
 1. The tester knows multiple ways to get to a recipe's page.
 1. The tester is not repeatingly using the same path to a recipe page.